tadamcz/tadamcz/header.md

-I'm a freelance software engineer based in London.
-For information about hiring me, please see [my website](https://tadamcz.com/hire-me/).
+I'm an independent software engineer based in London.
+I am open to consulting work, please see [my website](https://tadamcz.com/consulting/).

 Check out some of my projects below: